1dv022/syllabus/exercise/exercises.md

 ## The exercises

-The exercises are devided in to seperate levels, A, B and C where C is the most difficult level.
+The exercises are divided into seperate levels; A, B and C where C is the most difficult level.
 You should always strive to complete at least level A and B.

 1. Add the exercise/exercises you want to work on by doing a
  * `git subtree add --prefix={reponame} --squash {link to repo} master`.
 For example, to start with "tiny-tunes do":